apowers313/open-element-template/README.md

 * [SauceLabs](https://saucelabs.com/home) integration for multi-browser testing
 * [YUIDoc](http://yui.github.io/yuidoc/) for inline document generation
 * [GitHub Pages](https://pages.github.com/) for hosted API documentation, for example see the [sample docs for open-element-template](http://apowers313.github.io/open-element-template/)
+* [Istanbul](https://gotwarlost.github.io/istanbul/) and [WCTI](https://www.npmjs.com/package/web-component-tester-istanbul) code coverage, for exmaple see the [code coverage report for open-element-template](http://apowers313.github.io/open-element-template/coverage).
+(Currently only works for .js files, not JavaScript embedded in HTML)
 * [customelements.io](https://customelements.io/) keywords to publish the element where people can see it
 * [David](https://david-dm.org/) dependency status
 * [Gitter](https://gitter.im) for conversation about your element